CoFH/cofh.github.io/docs/thermal-dynamics/redstone-relay/index.md

 : The relay inverts the signal strength before transferring/outputting it.
 For example, 0 becomes 15 and 14 becomes 1.

-Treshold
+Threshold
-: The relay transfers/outputs a signal at full strength if the signal strength is greater than or equal to a configured treshold.
+: The relay transfers/outputs a signal at full strength if the signal strength is greater than or equal to a configured threshold.

-Inverted Treshold
+Inverted Threshold
-: Similar to the Treshold mode, except the transferred/outputted signal is inverted.
+: Similar to the Threshold mode, except the transferred/outputted signal is inverted.

 ### Channels